ryansobol/frozen/README.md

 ##### `model.get(key)`

-Given a key, return the value of a model's attribute.
+Given a key, returns the value of a model's attribute.

 ```coffee
 model = new Frozen.Model({ name: 'Elsa' })